(This Bosch induction range review post was last updated May, 2017.)

 Induction is more precise than both gas and conventional electric cooking.
 It boils water in about half the time of conventional electric cooktops.
 It also has very precise low temperature control and lightning-fast response time--faster even than gas cooktops.

-Induction cooktops are also safer than both gas and conventional electric cooktops.
-They stay relatively cool (remember, only the pan gets hot), so they are much safer to work with.
-They also don't give off any dangerous fumes like gas flames, keeping your kitchen cleaner, cooler, and safer.
+Induction is also safer than both gas and conventional electric cooktops.
+Induction cooktops stay relatively cool (remember, only the pan gets hot), so they are much safer to work with.
+They also don't give off any dangerous fumes like gas flames do, keeping your kitchen safer (and also cleaner and cooler).

 Also because of the cool surface, induction cooktops are easy to clean--no cooked on goop.
 Furthermore, and also because of the cool cooking surface, you can even cover the cooktop with newspaper or paper towels to soak up grease splatter, as shown in this short video (yep--while you're cooking):